Skip to main content

 The beauty of this approach is that your streak data stays clean.
 Your consistency graph doesn't show a gap.
 Your weekly review doesn't flag a missed day.
 You adapted.
 That's a skill, not a failure.

-Reviewing Your MVD Patterns
+What is Reviewing Your MVD Patterns?

 During your weekly review, look at how many MVD days you had.
 One or two per week is normal and healthy.
 More than that warrants investigation.